aefarrell/aefarrell.github.io/_posts/2023-11-26-impossible_bowling.md

 Adding spares has also complicated determining if a move is *valid* or not.
 Since scoring now depends on the state of a given move -- *is it a spare or not* -- this impacts the bounds of possible scores that can follow any given move.
-Instead of putting this all into the same function, as I did before, I have broken it out into its own function that decides, given a move, a remaining number of frames, and a remaining number of points to pick up, is the move *valid*.
+Instead of putting this all into the same function, as I did before, I have broken it out into its own function that decides, given a move, a remaining number of frames, and a remaining number of points to pick up, is the move *valid*[<sup id="fnref-4">4</sup>](#fn-4).

+{% capture footnote-4 %}
-**Note:** There is an extra move at the end because of the last frame rule: A spare at the start of the last frame leads to an extra ball, but one that can only count for up to 15.
+<a name="fn-4"><strong>4</strong></a>: There is an extra move at the end because of the last frame rule: A spare at the start of the last frame leads to an extra ball, but one that can only count for up to 15. [↩](#fnref-4)
-{: .notice}
+{% endcapture %}

 ```python